Volunteering is a great way to enhance your time at university, gain new skills, and get involved in the community.

 “Volunteering can not only enhance your skills but also open a door of possibilities.
 I met talented creatives with whom I continue to work and collaborate with on a regular basis, and I was also lucky enough to meet the actor Alexander Petrov.
 I would advise everyone to volunteer for a cause you are passionate because you are more likely to apply the same effort as if you were earning a salary this way you get so much more out of the experience.”

-Antoinette, an English and Comparative Literature student, volunteered at Mary’s Living and Giving Charity Shop
+Antoinette, an English and Creative Writing student, volunteered at Mary’s Living and Giving Charity Shop

 “Volunteering helped me develop many skills, including time management, memory recall, decision making, and handling responsibility.
 It not only enabled me to meet new people, but allowed me to join in community-wide events.
 This grew my confidence and encouraged me to be more proactive in my neighbourhood.
 As a result, I started volunteering with another organisation which led to being offered and securing a part-time job.”